soccerbob97/LLMTabManager/README.md

-Revolutionizing Tab Management with LLMs
+Revolutionizing Tab Management with LLMs.